A Survey on Speech Deepfake Detection: Integration of ASV to Deepfake countermeasures

 \subsection{SOTA for SASV models}

-The current SASV models can be categorized into four types, as Figure \ref{FIGURE:SASV_TYPE} shows.
+The current SASV models can be categorized into four types.
 Each category is discussed in the following.

 \textbf{Cascaded systems} The cascaded system is the concatenation of the ASV and CM classifiers, both of which are pre-trained.
 Wang et al. \cite{Wang2022DKU} propose a cascaded system beginning with an ASV binary classifier followed by the CM detector.
 The ASV and CM modules are trained separately.
-During testing, only the test audio labelled positive by the ASV classifier will be passed to the second CM module.
+During testing, only the test speech labelled positive by the ASV classifier will be passed to the second CM module.
 However, they also find that the order of the modules affects the output performance.

-\textbf{Score-level Fusion} Score-level fusion indicates that combining the individual scores from the ASV and CM classifiers to generate an ensemble score for the SASV system.
+\textbf{Score-level Fusion} Score-level fusion indicates combining the individual scores from the ASV and CM classifiers to generate an ensemble score for the SASV system.
 Shim et al. \cite{Shim2022SASV} use a score-sum fusion technique to integrate the ASV and CM sub-systems, serving as the baseline for the SASV challenge.
-Zhang et al. \cite{Zhang2022sasvproba} introduce a probabilistic framework based on the product rule, that leverages scores from the ASV and CM subsystems, further enhancing the score-sum fusion baseline.
 Wu et al. \cite{Wu2022modelfusion} suggest that the baseline does not consider the disparity in scale ranges between ASV and CM scores, so they utilize a fusion technique that concatenates scores from multiple sub-CM models and sub-ASV models before passing them to the prediction layer.
 This approach is refined in \cite{Wu2022levelfusion}, by applying the average pooling to CM embeddings to obtain a single CM score for concatenation with the rest of the sub-ASV scores.
-Utilizing the score-level fusion with the pooling strategy allows for flexible adjustment of the model’s scale. \cite{Zhang2022sasvscorefusion} addresses the inconsistent score distribution of the CM and ASV subsystems by utilizing the L2-normalized inner product for speaker embeddings.
-Alenin et al. \cite{alenin2022subnetwork} use quality measurements of audio files, such as speech length and mean value of CM system scores, to penalize the ASV and CM scores.
-It helps to normalize target and impostor distributions.
+Utilizing the score-level fusion with the pooling strategy allows for flexible adjustment of the model’s scale.
+Zhang et al. \cite{Zhang2022sasvscorefusion} address the inconsistent score distribution of the CM and ASV subsystems by utilizing the L2-normalized inner product for speaker embeddings.
+Alenin et al. \cite{alenin2022subnetwork} use quality measurements of speech files, such as speech length and mean value of CM system scores, to penalize the ASV and CM scores.